rononline/soccerlive/README.md

 ## Informazioni
 Questa è la mia prima card e sicuramente c'è tanto lavoro da fare, se vi piace, potete ricambiare seguendomi nei social:
+This is my first card, and there is definitely a lot of work to do...

 TikTok: @silviosmartalexa